-The packet is matched against the table and only the highest priority flow entry that matches the packet must be selected.
-The counters associated with the selected flow entry must be updated and the instruction set included in the selected flow entry must be applied.
+The packet is matched against flow entries in the flow table and only the highest priority flow entry that matches the packet must be selected.
+The counters associated with the selected flow entry must be updated (see 5.8) and the instruction set included in the selected flow entry must be executed (see 5.9).
 If there are multiple matching flow entries with the same highest priority, the selected flow entry is explicitly undefined.
 This case can only arise when a controller writer never sets the OFPFF_CHECK_OVERLAP bit on flow mod messages and adds overlapping entries.